This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.

 It is crucial that the University have accurate records of your name, address, email address and telephone number.
 If any of these change between the time you register and the time you receive your grades, please notify the University immediately.
 For your convenience, you may do this online via Online Student Services or by mailing a completed Student Data Change Form to the Office of the Registrar.
 The form is available at www.tesu.edu/current-students/student-forms.

-The University is committed to helping students understand the seriousness of plagiarism, which is defined as the use of the work and ideas of others without proper documentation.
-Students who submit course materials or examination responses that are found to be plagiarized will receive an F on the plagiarized assignment, may receive a grade of ZF for the course and may face dismissal from the University.
+The University is committed to helping students understand the seriousness of plagiarism, which is defined as the use of the work and ideas of others without proper citation.
+Students who submit course materials or examination responses that are found to be plagiarized are subject to discipline under the academic code of conduct policy.